How to Make Gardening Hand and Skin Salve

 Gardeners' Hand Salve

-Make Your Own Gardening Hand and Skin Salve
+Homemade Gardening Hand and Skin Salve

 This gardening hand and skin salve is great for healing rough dry skin.
 Do your hands, elbows, and heels end up cracked and sore?
 The good news is that you can make your own healing salve from a few basic ingredients.
-I started making my own salves and balms as a way to save money, help my rough, dry skin, and reduce my use of petroleum-based skincare products.
+I started making salves and balms as a way to save money, help my rough, dry skin, and reduce my use of petroleum-based skincare products.

 I’ve always had a problem with dry cracked skin, especially in the winter and during the gardening season.
 That’s pretty much all year.
 These hard-working hands are always in need of rescue!
 That’s why I created my own Gardening Hand and Skin Salve from scratch.